howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 ## Assignment of students to mentors
 * On the google doc, check your name to mark your attendnce.
-Mentors will be assigned in Week 6 for review of your new websites and CVs and in week 9 for final projects.
-Until then please attend a mentor's office hour to chat with a mentor.
+Mentors will be assigned in Week 6 for review of your new websites and CVs and in week 8 for final projects.

 ## Assignments for Week 1